Professor Sally Shortall

 External expert evaluating the syllabus of the Rural Studies Degree for the University of the Highlands and Islands, May/ June 1999

 - Shortall S, Bock B. Gender and Rural Globalization: International Perspectives on Gender and Rural Development.
-Oxford: CAB International, 2017.
+Oxford, UK: CAB International, 2017.

-- Shortall S. Gender and agriculture.
+- Shortall S. Gender and Agriculture.
 In: Shortall, S. and Bock, B, ed.
 Gender and Rural Globalisation: International Perspectives on Gender and Rural Development.
-Oxford: CAB International, 2017.
+Oxford, UK: CAB International, 2017.

 - Bock B, Shortall S. Gender and rural globalisation: an introduction ot international perspectives on gender and rural development.
 In: Shortall, S. and Bock, B, ed.
 Gender and Rural Globalisation: International Perspectives on Gender and Rural Development.
 Oxford: CAB International, 2017.